Out with the Old, In with the New

 Then something happened…Cloud Accounting came to the party!

-All of a sudden us accountants HAD to start helping the clients with the day to day bookkeeping as they asked questions about what software they should use, and how they could get back to focussing on their core business.
+All of a sudden us accountants HAD to start helping the clients with the day to day bookkeeping as they asked questions about what software they should use, and how they could get back to focusing on their core business.

-Because of the massive gains in efficiency that Cloud software provided another big door opened up for the industry, external bookkeeping services could now be provided at a much lower cost, one that would be affordable for a lot of small businesses who had long opted to handle the accounts inhouse.
+Because of the massive gains in efficiency that Cloud software provided another big door opened up for the industry, external bookkeeping services could now be provided at a much lower cost, one that would be affordable for a lot of small businesses who had long opted to handle the accounts in-house.
 Accounting firms could now implement a strategy to allow them to be “Value Add” rather than compliance based.
 In other words, provide advice to their clients without increasing their billing, because less time was spent on compliance, reconciling the accounts and completing data entry work.

 I have witnessed over the past years a few different approaches to this opportunity, some are partnering with external bookkeepers that they can trust with the quality, others are opting to bring the bookkeeping in house (which can now be cost effective) and structuring their fees under a monthly fixed price which includes the full end to end services.
 Many accounting firms (and bookkeepers) have also implemented a successful offshore strategy to drive down costs even further and give their people even more time and space from the work of the past.